Gualtiero Marchesi

+Gualtiero Marchesi ([ɡwalˈtjɛːro marˈkeːzi; -eːsi]; 19 March 1930 – 26 December 2017) was an Italian chef, considered the founder of Italian nouvelle cuisine.

+Biography

 Marchesi was born in Milan, Italy.
 His parents ran the hotel and restaurant "L'Albergo del Mercato" in Via Bezzecca.
 It was here that he had his first experiences in the kitchen.

-Two of his relatives, Luigi Ghisoni, who had been a chef at the Ritz, Madeira before he joined Marchesi's father running the business, and Domenico Bergamaschi, chef at Albergo del Mercato, were major influences on Marchesi.
-He identified their ability to prepare traditional recipes perfectly, but also their talent of enhancing the flavour of simple ingredients.
+Two of his relatives, Luigi Ghisoni—who had been a chef at the Ritz, Madeira, before he joined Marchesi's father running the business—and Domenico Bergamaschi, chef at Albergo del Mercato, were major influences on Marchesi.
+He identified their ability to prepare traditional recipes perfectly, but he also acknowledged their talent of enhancing the flavour of simple ingredients.

-At 17 he left school to work at the Hotel Kulm in St. Moritz.
+At 17, he left school to work at the Hotel Kulm in St. Moritz.
 He then studied at a hotel school in Lucerne before returning to work at Albergo del Mercato.
-There he prepared traditional recipes for lunch but in the evening was given a free hand to experiment.
+There, he prepared traditional recipes for lunch, but in the evening he was given a free hand to experiment.
 He built a following for his avant-garde cuisine.

 Marchesi was an accomplished musician and follower of music.
-Through this he met his wife, a piano soloist and daughter of a famous soprano.
+Through this, he met his wife, a piano soloist and daughter of a famous soprano.

-Marchesi then worked at the "Ledoyen" in Paris, "Le Chapeau Rouge" in Dijon and "Troisgros" in Roanne.
+Marchesi then worked at the "Ledoyen" in Paris, "Le Chapeau Rouge" in Dijon, and "Troisgros" in Roanne.
 On his return to Milan, he opened a small hotel with his parents, which he ran until 1977.

-He then opened his first restaurant on Via Bonvesin de la Riva in Milan.
-Within a year he earned his first Michelin star, with another following the next year.
-It took another seven years, but then he eventually won the distinction of a third Michelin star – the first chef in Italy to do so.
+He then opened his first restaurant on Via Bonvesin de la Riva in Milan, also in 1977.
+Within a year, he earned his first Michelin star, with another following the next year.
+It took another seven years, but he eventually won the distinction of a third Michelin star—the first Italian chef, and possibly even the first non-French chef, to do so, although citations on the latter are difficult to confirm.

 In September 1993, Marchesi moved out of Milan to the Franciacorta region, between Bergamo and Brescia.
-He opened the Ristorante di Erbusco in the Albereta Hotel where his vision of global cuisine took root and flourished.
+He opened the Ristorante di Erbusco in the Albereta Hotel, where his vision of global cuisine took root and flourished.

-His restaurant Gualtiero Marchesi di San Pietro all'Orto in Milan, opened in 1998 and is a mix of traditional cooking and modern technology.
+His restaurant Gualtiero Marchesi di San Pietro all'Orto, in Milan, opened in 1998 and is a mix of traditional cooking and modern technology.
 It is also a cooking academy.

 He opened a restaurant in Paris in 2001.
 In January 2001, he took over Hostaria dell’Orso, the oldest restaurant in Rome, located in a building dating back to 1400 AD.

 In 2011, Marchesi became the first celebrity chef to design two hamburgers and a dessert for McDonald's.

-In 2014, Marchesi took part in documentary film 29200 Puthod, l'altra verità della realtà directed by Federico Angi biography of Dolores Puthod international painter.
+In 2014, Marchesi took part in the documentary film 29200 Puthod, l'altra verità della realtà directed by Federico Angi; it is a biography of Dolores Puthod, an internationally recognized painter.

-In May 2017, Marchesi and Director Maurizio Gigola presented the Documentary film Marchesi: The Great Italian at the Cannes Film Festival.
+In May 2017, Marchesi and Director Maurizio Gigola presented the documentary film Marchesi: The Great Italian at the Cannes Film Festival.

-He received the America Award of the Italy-USA Foundation in 2017.
+He received the America Award of the Italy–USA Foundation in 2017.